 Depending on the design of the study, the centrality parameter can be a simple and increasing function of the effect size and the sample size (for example, single-level trial where individuals are randomized into treatment) or could be a more complex function of the number of clusters, the number of observations per cluster, the intra-cluster correlation and the number of sites or blocks.
 For example, the number of sites/blocks has the greatest impact on power and it is especially important to have many sites if there is a lot of between-site variance.
-Increasing the number of clusters also increases power, particularly if there is a lot of variability between clusters.
+Increasing the number of clusters.
+Finally, increasing the number of observations per clusters, if there is a lot of variability between clusters.
 Finally, increasing the number of observations per cluster also increases power, and it is most beneficial if there is a lot of variability within clusters, which is measured by the intra-cluster correlation.